jayeshchauhan/RFID_Cloner/README.md

 Initial steps required before the cloning process is initiated:

--Download the Arduino IDE \n
+-Download the Arduino IDE
--Connect the Arduino micro-controller to the module RC522 using jumper wires (the connection data is mentioned at the initial lines of the code).\n
+-Connect the Arduino micro-controller to the module RC522 using jumper wires (the connection data is mentioned at the initial lines of the code).
 -Connect the arduino to the machine.
 -Import the library MFRC522.h to the arduino IDE. (https://github.com/miguelbalboa/rfid/blob/master/MFRC522.h)